 Unique fence design for versatility

 If you’re cutting crown or tall, thin stock, you need a good fence support, the higher the better.
 Although the Hitachi C10FCE2 is quite compact, it still offers a tall, lengthy fence.
 How is this possible?
 This model uses a special hinged fence design that swings shut for portability and height support close to the blade.
-Then the upper portion of the fence swings out and around to accommodate the saw angle when cutting bevels, and to add extra fence length.
+The upper portion of the fence swings out and around to accommodate the saw angle when cutting bevels, and add extra fence length.
 It’s an unusual but ingenious design that gives you options without the bulk.

 Basic but sufficient miter and bevel ranges